Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/service-and-route.md

 At this point, you should see the Route in the Gateway Manager UI.

-### Associate a Route with a Gateway Control Plane
+### Associate a route with a gateway control plane

 You can also create a `KongRoute` that won't refer any `KongService`.
 In that case, you must associate it with a `KonnectGatewayControlPlane` so that {{site.kgo_product_name}} knows what Gateway control plane it should be created in.